juliaguida/oystercard/pills/writing_tests_without_a_testing_library.md

 ## Writing tests without a testing library

-All of these things are either optional for test code, or can be easily achieved with adhoc code.
+All of these things are either optional for test code, or can be easily achieved with ad hoc code.
 For example, here is some code that tests a circle object:

 ```js
 // circle-tests.js